alexacarlson/DeepDesign2019/paperspace_tutorials/model_zoo.md

 ## Pix2pix for paired image-to-image translation
 `pix2pix` is a generative adversarial neural network that transforms one dataset of images, which we refer to as data domain A, into the style of a different dataset, which we refer to as data domain B. Note that the data in domain A must be paired with the data in domain B; this means that the spatial structure of an image in domain A must correpsond to an image in domain D that has the same spatial structure; a good example of this is having domain A be a collection of semantic segmentation maps (each object class is a different color pixel) and domain B is the segmentation maps corresponding RGB image.

-The pix2pixHD Docker container you can use for both training and testing your model:

-`taesungp/pytorch-cyclegan-and-pix2pix`

 The workspace you can use for both training and testing your model:

 https://github.com/dysdsyd/pytorch-CycleGAN-and-pix2pix.git

+The pix2pixHD Docker container you can use for processing data:

+`paperspace/fastai`

 ### Processing Data
 For training create folder `/path/to/data` with subfolders `A` and `B`. `A` and `B` should each have their own subfolders `train`, etc. In `/path/to/data/A/train`, put training images in style `A`.
 In `/path/to/data/B/train`, put the corresponding images in style `B`.
 Corresponding images in a pair {A,B} must be the same size and have the same filename, e.g., `/path/to/data/A/train/1.jpg` is considered to correspond to `/path/to/data/B/train/1.jpg`.